 Chris Benoit won his first title in the WWF/E at WrestleMania 2000, only a few months after his debut.
 He pinned Chris Jericho in a triple threat with Kurt Angle to capture the Olympic gold medal winner’s Intercontinental Championship.
 Around the same time, Benoit wrestled in his first main event matches.
 He took on The Rock for the then-WWF Championship at Fully Loaded on July 23rd, 2000, and then challenged for the gold again as part of a four-way at Unforgiven on September 24th, 2000.

 Benoit also developed a long-running feud with Chris Jericho during this period, which saw them battling for the Intercontinental Championship.
 The Crippler seemed to have the upper hand, defeating Y2J at Backlash 2000, Judgement Day 2000, and SummerSlam 2000.
-It all culminated at Royal Rumble 2001, in what was once considered one of the best ladder matches of all time: Jericho versus Benoit for the IC gold.
+It all culminated at Royal Rumble 2001, which was once considered one of the best ladder matches of all time: Jericho versus Benoit for the IC gold.
 The man of 1,004 holds picked up the victory there, but all told, between April 2000 and January 2001, Chris Benoit won the Intercontinental Championship three times.

 This was only the beginning.
 Chris Benoit’s entire WWE career is filled with accolades and fantastic matches, but one of his first truly star-making moments came during the May 21st, 2001 episode of Monday Night Raw.
 The previous week, Benoit and Jericho challenged the brutally dominant tag team of WWF Champion Stone Cold Steve Austin and Triple H, known as the Two Man Power Trip, for their WWF Tag Team Championships.
 The Canadian contemporaries picked up a huge victory.